UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

 ## Flight-data

-During routine airline operations, AIRDOS04 records the typical evolution of the radiation environment with altitude and geomagnetic latitude.
+During routine operations, AIRDOS04 records the typical evolution of the cabin radiation environment.
 The figures below show a representative flight where the dose rate rises with climb, levels at cruise, and decreases on descent; the spectral content and environmental variables (pressure, temperature) evolve accordingly.

 ![Measured doserate during flight by AIRDOS04](https://raw.githubusercontent.com/UniversalScientificTechnologies/AIRDOS04/refs/heads/AIRDOS04C/doc/img/AIRDOS04_doserate.png)